-Long Island Embezzlement Attorney
+Long Island Embezzlement Lawyer

 When trying to determine whether embezzlement has occurred, it is essential to revisit the definition of some key terms.